SEManticTeam/code-bucket-api/README.md

 -   Why do we need to check for the existence of a record after querying?
 -   Where do we get IDs from?
 -   Where do we get data from when creating or updating a record?
--   Which terminal handler is used to send a respone?
+-   Which terminal handler is used to send a response?

 ## Demo: An Example Express Model